aliosa27/taixin_tools/README.md

  the driver loads on load.

 theres a bunch of other stuff here, there is an rssi graph which was the reason i started this in the first place, when testing out the usb based modules.

+copy the configs in etc to etc on your host.